CodingTea17/track-suggester/README.md

 #### By _**Dawson Mortenson**_

 ## Description
 This is the second solo project at Epicodus.
-It takes a user's input in the form of a survey that generates a match score for different tracks at Epicodus.
-Then tells them there best match.
-It also allows them to see all the data associated with their results.
+It takes a user's input in the form of a survey and generates a match score for different tracks at Epicodus.
+Then tells them their best match.
+It also allows them to see all the data associated with their answers.
+This survey is not intended to produce accurate results as it is based off my own opinions.

 ## Installation